 In social media, reciprocity is most often seen when someone responds to a comment made by another user.
 The rule is simple: always respond to others when they comment on your content.
 The reason for this is that most people enjoy feeling that they have been acknowledged and appreciated.
 In fact, there’s a term for this — the “warm glow.”
-By responding to comments, you increase the chances of the warm glow.
+By responding to comments, you increase the chances of a warm glow.

 In order to keep people coming back to your page and interacting with you, you have to show them that you’re approachable.
 In the same vein, you have to be careful of what you choose to talk about, too.
 People don’t just post mean things online.
 They say nice things too.
-So you need to have a good sense of yourself, and know what you’re talking about when you’re online.
+So you need to have a good sense of yourself and know what you’re talking about when you’re online.

 Engage with other users

 Social media has been touted by some of the most popular brands on the web as a way to boost their reach, build brand awareness, engage with customers, and increase conversions.
 But there’s a catch—it requires real effort and attention.
 The thing is, social media doesn’t happen automatically; it takes time and effort to build your community and grow your audience.

 It’s no secret that social media is the main driver of traffic to websites.
 It’s also no secret that using social media effectively will allow you to build a relationship with your audience on social media.
 By building an audience and following on social media, you’re setting yourself up for success on the web.
 You’ll be able to engage with your audience, build authority around your brand and build relationships with people who are relevant to your business.